The Best Free Dating Sites

 But that doesn’t mean POF is a waste of your time.
 According to one study, it’s responsible for 5.7 percent of online-dating marriages.
 In addition to a standard search function, POF offers personality and compatibility tests to help you home in on those users that are most in line with what you’re looking for.
 There are also plenty of open-ended questions so you can share a little more about yourself and your interests.
 The key here is to actually take the time to fill out all the questions.
 That in itself will make you stand out from the crowd.

-Like OKCupid, POF has a paid plan for those who want to boost their chances of finding a partner.
+Like OKCupid, POF has a paid plan for those who want to accelerate their chances of finding a partner.
 It costs between $10 and $20 per month, depending on how many months you buy.
 POF doesn’t give you a month-to-month option, so you’ll have to commit to at least two months up front.
 You’ll get the best deal if you pay for eight months of premium membership.
 This membership boosts your profile in searches, lets you upload more pictures, and shows you if your messages were read or deleted.

 How We Found the Best Free Dating Sites